DadArcade/cupsie/README.md

 **Cupsie Printer Provider** is a Chrome extension that allows to add CUPS print queues and standalone IPP/IPPS printers directly into the native Chrome Print Dialog using Chrome's `printerProvider` API.

+## Install it from the Chrome Web Store

+Open [Cupsie Extension](https://chromewebstore.google.com/detail/dekecaodhfljnecmmkenlmjfcbmdokno/) on Chrome Web Store and click **Add to Chrome** button.

 ---

 ## What It Does